#MeToo Movement Gathers Force In India

 That's because enforcement of the recent anti-harassment laws has lagged, according to a report by Human Rights Watch.

-In 2008, when Menon had complained to her employers at the Bangalore Mirror about workplace sexual harassment, she says they bullied her colleagues into isolating her, so she was rarely assigned stories.
+In 2008, when Menon had complained to her employers at The Bangalore Mirror about workplace sexual harassment, she says they bullied her colleagues into isolating her, so she was rarely assigned stories.

 "We don't trust our employers to give us a fair hearing," Menon says.

 Several organizations including the Producers Guild of India, the Editors Guild of India and the National Commission for Women (NCW) have come out in support of the women calling out their abusers.
-The NCW urged the victims to file written complaints against their abusers stating that "the commission is committed to facilitate and render all possible help to all women who have come forward and see their cases to a logical conclusion."
+The NCW urged the victims to file written complaints against their abusers, stating that "the commission is committed to facilitate and render all possible help to all women who have come forward and see their cases to a logical conclusion."

 The Producers Guild of India says it recognizes an urgent need for robust grievance redressal in cases of sexual harassment.
 "We are instituting a committee within the Guild to lead this effort," they said in a statement.

-And while the current social media-driven movement might largely be restricted to urban circles, it does not mean the movement doesn't exist in India's small towns and rural areas, says Vrinda Grover, a lawyer and human rights activist.
+And while the current social media-driven movement might largely be restricted to urban circles, it does not mean the movement doesn't exist in India's small towns and rural areas, says Vrinda Grover, a lawyer and human-rights activist.

-"The resistance against sexual harassment in small towns may not follow the MeToo hashtag but it is certainly there," she says.
+"The resistance against sexual harassment in small towns may not follow the MeToo hashtag, but it is certainly there," she says.

 In fact, the current law on sexual harassment in the workplace came from a Supreme Court case involving a woman from rural Rajasthan who was gang-raped while doing her job.

 Sushmita Pathak is an NPR producer based in Mumbai.
-Furkan Latif Khan is an NPR producer based in New Delhi
+Furkan Latif Khan is an NPR producer based in New Delhi.

-Note: This story mistakenly stated that the #MeToo movement started a year ago.
-In fact, it was started in 2006, by activist Tarana Burke.
-It took off after allegations of sexual misconduct against movie producer Harvey Weinstein were reported in The New York Times and The New Yorker in October 2017.
-Additionally, this story misspelled Urvashi Butalia's last name as Bhutalia.